ringo-framework/formbar/docs/source/config.rst

 ============   ===========
 type           Effect of the conditional if the condition evaluates to false.
-Defaults to ``hide``. expr           The expression which will be evaluated.
+Defaults to ``hide``. expr           The expression which will be evaluated. static         Flag disable dynamic clientsided evaluation of the conditional.
+Defaults to ``false``.
 ============   ===========

 Conditionals are evaluated using JavaScript on the client side.
 Formbar also